Close Menu

 1. Housebreaking (Potty Training)

-• Start as early as 8 weeks.
+• Begin as early as 8 weeks of age.

 2. Basic Commands